 What Are the Treatments for Pregnancy Discomforts? continued...

 You may find some foods unappealing and develop a craving for others, especially sweets.
 Iron supplements may leave a bad taste in your mouth; talk to your practitioner if this is a problem.
 Use mouthwash often.
 Chewing gum, mints, or hard candies can also chase away unpleasant tastes.

 Kegel exercises can help you control stress incontinence -- losing a small amount of urine when you sneeze, cough, or laugh.
 You can also use a sanitary pad.
 Leaning forward while urinating helps to empty your bladder completely.

 A thin, mild-smelling discharge is normal in pregnancy.
 Use sanitary pads, if necessary.
 Don't douche.
 Any red or brown discharge is a signal to call your doctor immediately.

 Vaginal itching and soreness may indicate an infection, which requires treatment by your doctor.
 Vaginal yeast infections can be common in pregnancy and may disappear without treatment after the baby is born.

 Pregnancy puts extra strain on the blood vessels in your legs.
 Support stockings or pantyhose can help relieve the discomfort.
 Exercise regularly, but don't stand for long periods.
 Raise your legs above hip level when sitting, if possible.
-Lie on your side in bed, or put a pillow under your feet.
+Lie on your left side in bed, or put a pillow under your feet.
 Ask your doctor or a nutritionist about taking vitamin C supplements to strengthen blood vessels.

 If your eyes swell from fluid retention and hard contact lenses become uncomfortable, switch to soft lenses or glasses.